Fascinating Facts About Whales And Dolphins

 Here are the answers to some of the questions we get asked most frequently about whales and dolphins.
-If you have another, please do email us at email@example.com and we'll do our best to answer.
+If you have another, please do email us at firstname.lastname@example.org and well do our best to answer.

 What do whales and dolphins eat?

 This really depends on the species of whale/dolphin and where they live.
 For example, the bottlenose dolphins living in the Moray Firth, Scotland have different favourite fish depending what time of year it is.
 In the spring and summer there are big, juicy salmon available for them but in the winter months there are herring and mackerel.
 So its a bit like a restaurant having a different menu.
 Bottlenose dolphins living elsewhere may feed on more tropical species of fish or tuck into an octopus or squid.

 Some orcas (killer whales) eat only fish – a favourite being salmon – and others eat much bigger prey including seabirds and mammals such as sea lions.
 It depends on what food is available to them where they live and what techniques they have learnt to hunt their food.